Frequently Asked Questions

 A 404 error occurs when the content you are searching for is not found.
 These errors are common and can appear if you search for a term I have never used, make a typo, travel via an old link to some page that no longer exists, or something happens that shouldn't have happened.

 Categories group together posts of the same type, and are limited to a select few fundamental themes.
-A selection of the main categories is available on on most posts, and on the main page.
+A selection of the main categories is available in the sidebar on most posts, and on the main page.

 Posting a comment